svg153/earthly/docs/basics/part-1-a-simple-earthfile.md

     SAVE IMAGE go-example:latest
 ```

-Throughtout this tutorial, we'll build up this example earthfile from scratch, and then add even more to it so that by the end you'll hopefully have a better grasp of how Earthly works and the power and repeatability it can bring to your build process.
+Throughout this tutorial, we'll build up this example Earthfile from scratch and then add even more to it.
+By the end you'll have a better grasp of how Earthly works and the power and repeatability it can bring to your build process.

 ## Creating an Earthfile